Division: Student Affairs

 Each entering student is required to provide a completed Health History form, including documentation of dates required immunizations were given, to the Student Health and Counseling Center.
 Accepted documentation may be a copy of doctor’s office or medical clinic records, public health department records, personal immunization card (provided by clinic staff), previous high school or college immunization records.

-Each term, the Registrar’s Office will provide the Student Health and Counseling Center with a list of new incoming students.
-A Medical Hold will be placed on the record of each student not in compliance and that student will not be able to register for the following term.
+Each term a Medical Hold will be placed on the record of each student not in compliance and that student will not be able to register for the following term.
 This Medical Hold will be removed by the Student Health and Counseling Center only when the student provides documentation of immunizations or exemption statements.

 Immunization requirements may be waived for students who have certain medical conditions or for non-medical (religious or personal conviction) reasons.
 Qualifying medical conditions may include pregnancy or breast feeding, diseases which lower resistance to infection, or present use of medications which lower resistance to infection.
 Non-medical exemptions include having a belief system, practices or ethical values which prohibit the use of immunizations.
 Please be aware that waived students may be removed from classes if an outbreak of the disease occurs.